IgorGerasimow/cv/README.md

 The number of colleagues in the OPS team was reduced from 24 to 4 in Core OPS team

-Technical Environment
+### Technical Environment

 Clouds and providers: AWS, GCP, Hetzner, CLoudflare
 Executors: EKS, k8s, lambdas and cloud functions, baremetal and virtual servers
 IAC: Terraform/Terragrunt, Ansible, various configurations ( github/gitlab/sonarqube)
 Observability: Datadog, VictoriaMetrics and various exporters, synthetic monitoring ( user behaviour emulation) CI/CD: mix of github and gitlab, argocd.
+MessageBrokers: Kafka

 ### Surprise.com https://surprise.com/

-Lead infra devops:
+Lead devops:

  - day-to-day planning
  - tech expertise and ling term planning
  - defining of tech stack and processes used by team